 Staff were clear about the importance of providing emotional support to patients when delivering care.
+Staff had undertaken training in autism and learning disability awareness to increase their understanding of patients with these conditions.

-The practice had made reasonable adjustments for patients with access requirements.
+Recent renovations to the premises included improvements for patients with access requirements.
+These included dedicated disabled parking, step-free access, automated doors, accessible toilets and a lift to the 1st floor.
 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.